Laynsb/Laya-BatteryMonitor/README.md

 ## Installation

-For installation and integration steps, refer to `README.txt`.
+For installation and integration steps, refer to `guide.txt`.

+## LICENSE

+Licensed under the Laynsb License v1.0

+✅ Free for personal and non-commercial use.

+✅ Redistribution is permitted as long as the original binary is kept intact and proper credit to Laynsb is given.

+🚫 Modification of authorship, reverse engineering, or commercial distribution is strictly prohibited.

+See LICENSE for full t
+erms.